isaajnchen/isaajnchen.github.io/_projects/sonos-teardown/index.md

 ---
 layout: post
-title: 1 lb Combat Robot - _Spinerella_
+title: 1 lb Combat Robot - *Spinerella*
-description: Conducted detailed teardown analysis of Sonos Era speaker, documenting internal components, driver configuration, and PCB design.
-Created technical documentation with photos and assembly insights for engineering reference.
+description: Working in a team of 4, I helped design and build a 1 pound combat robot.
+My greatest contributions were in electrical assembly, repairs, and safety supervision.
 skills:
-  - drumel
-  - microprobing
+  - Soldering
-  - Electronics Teardown
+  - Multimeter
+  - Hand and Power Tools
-  - PCB analysis
+  - Onshape (CAD)
-  - audio system design

-main-image: /sonos.png
+main-image: assets/images/profile-image/soldering.png
 ---

 # This is another demo